Togohogo1-Archive/joshgone-music/docs/basic.md

 Plays from multiple URLs split by lines.

-Splits the URLs by appropriate line termination character and individually [`stream`](#stream)s [ref] each query.
+Splits the URLs by appropriate line termination character and individually [`stream`](#stream)s each query.
 Does not support specification of local queries.
 Assuming no lag, there is approximately a 0.1 second delay between additions.

-**Arguments**
+#### Arguments

 - `urls` – (Required) The multiline string of URLs to be [`stream`](#stream)ed, separated by ++enter++ keypresses

-**Before Invoking Behaviour**
+#### Before Invoking Behaviour

 - Bot must be connected to a voice channel